RECYCLING AT FABSCRAP: DROP OFFS

 NOT WITH A BRAND BUT WANT TO RECYCLE WITH US?

-If you are a design student, sewing hobbyist, textile artist, or crafter who is not affiliated with a brand but wanting to be sustainable and recycle with us, FABSCRAP allows individuals to drop off their fabric scraps for the service fee of $2/lb with an appointment at both our Brooklyn and Philadelphia locations.
+If you are a design student, sewing hobbyist, textile artist, or crafter who is not affiliated with a brand but wanting to be sustainable and recycle with us, FABSCRAP allows individuals to drop off their fabric scraps for the service fee of $2/lb with an appointment at our Brooklyn Warehouse.
 The service fees help us to cover the cost of processing and recycling material and because we are a 501(c)3 nonprofit.
 We do have a 50lb limit for individual drop offs.
 If you have recycling that exceeds 50lbs please email service@fabscrap.org.
 Individuals must be present at time of drop off to cover service fee charges.
 Please plan to stay while the FABSCRAP team sorts and processes your drop off.

 WHAT DOES FABSCRAP ACCEPT?